-Voting is a constitutional right that American citizens eighteen years and older can freely exercise.
-The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) covers all members of the Uniformed Services and their families, members of the merchant marine and their families, and US citizens who reside overseas, and assists them in exercising their right to vote.
+Voting is a constitutional right that U.S. citizens eighteen years and older can freely exercise.
+The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) covers all members of the Uniformed Services and their families, members of the merchant marine and their families, and U.S. citizens who reside overseas, and assists them in exercising their right to vote.

 Elections are managed individually by all 55 states and territories.
 This means that there are 55 sets of rules for absentee voting by UOCAVA citizens, but the basic steps are simple:

 - Citizens register to vote and request an absentee ballot by filling out the Federal Post Card Application (FPCA) and sending it to their state election official.